1

 Prerequisites: Completion of a three-year Gastroenterology fellowship in the United States or the equivalent abroad.

-Program Overview: Fellow will be brought in at the level of Instructor, at the University of Minnesota Medical Center.
+Program Overview: Fellows will be brought in at the level of Instructor, at the University of Minnesota Medical Center.

-Clinical Curriculum: The fellow will be expected to perform at least 700 procedures, including 350 ERCP and 350 EUS along with other advanced endoscopic procedures.
-In addition, Instructors will spend approximately one day/week in the performance of upper endoscopies and colonoscopies at the University of Minnesota-Fairview, where they will assist in the training of GI fellows and residents.
-Instructors will participate on the consult attending schedule in conjunction with the pancreas/biliary services at UMMC-Fairview.
+The fellow will be expected to perform at least 700 procedures, including 350 ERCP and 350 EUS along with other advanced endoscopic procedures.
+Instructors may spend approximately one day/week in the performance of upper endoscopies and colonoscopies at the University of Minnesota-Fairview to support their salary, where they may assist in the training of GI fellows and residents.

-Research Goals and Objectives: Fellow will participate in clinical research to include both a prospective research project and case studies, under the guidance of one of the faculty proctors.
-Fellow will be expected to submit at least one abstract for presentation for Digestive Disease Week, and submit a minimum of two papers for publications, to include at least one original report and/or a review article.
-The fellows will present cases at the weekly Pancreatobiliary working conference and at local conferences.
+The fellow will participate in clinical research to include both a prospective research project and case studies, under the guidance of one of the faculty proctors.
+The fellow will present cases at the weekly Pancreatobiliary working conference and at local conferences.
+Multiple additional multidisciplinary conferences will also be optional depending on the fellow’s interests.

 • University of Minnesota Medical Center: 1 Position Available